asterisk/documentation/docs/Configuration/Applications/Directory-Application.md

-!!! tip Directory() Options** To see the complete list of options for the Directory() application, type **core show application Directory
+!!! tip
-    at the Asterisk CLI.
+    To see the complete list of options for the Directory() application, type **core show application Directory** at the Asterisk CLI.